eriksf/tacc-reproducible-git/docs/reproducibility_git_02.rst

 Setting up Git
 ^^^^^^^^^^^^^^

-Log on to your Jetstream VM, and check which version of Git is in your ``PATH``.
+Log on to Stampede2 (or use your local machine), and check which version of Git is in your ``PATH``.

 .. code-block:: bash

-   $ ssh train123@123.45.67.890   # use your training account and ip address (enter password)
+   $ ssh <username>@stampede2.tacc.utexas.edu   # use your account
+   (enter password)
    (enter token)

    $ which git
-   /usr/bin/git
+   /opt/apps/git/2.24.1/bin/git
    $ git --version
-   git version 1.8.3.1
+   git version 2.24.1

 When we use Git on a new computer for the first time, we need to configure a few things.
 Below are a few examples